PetrCala/alcohol-tracker/docs/source/developer/notes.rst

 Setting up the project after cloning the repository
 ================================
 #.
 Install all dependencies using :code:`npm i`.
 #.
+If you wish to update all packages to the latest version (not recommended), run the following commands:
+:code:`npm i -g npm-check-updates`
+:code:`ncu -u`
+:code:`npm install`
+#.
 In the project root folder, create a file :code:`.env`, and inside, put the custom settings to the database you want to connet to.
 As a template, the file should look like this:
 :code:`API_KEY=YOUR_API_KEY`
 :code:`AUTH_DOMAIN=YOUR_AUTH_DOMAIN`